Skip to contents

 install.packages("cowplot")

-The Signal Viewer tab additionally requires a working Python environment with the pod5 package, accessible via reticulate.
-See the installation guide for details.
+The Signal Viewer tab of launch_signal_browser() additionally requires a working Python environment with the pod5 package, accessible via reticulate.
+See the installation guide for details. launch_signal_browser_guppy() does not require Python.

 Quick start